Sling TV Vs. DirecTV Stream - 11 Facts You Need To Know

 All the channels on Sling Orange can only be streamed to one device at a time.
 That means that if you’re watching ESPN in your living room, nobody else in your house will be able to watch any of the other Orange channels until you stop.
 Up to 3 devices can stream Sling Blue channels simultaneously, though.

-DirecTV Stream, on the other hand, lets you stream to twenty different screens at once while on your home network.
+DirecTV Stream, on the other hand, lets you stream on unlimited devices while on your home network.
 Outside of your home network, you can still stream on three different devices.
 There are some network exclusions, including the NHL Network, STARZ and Showtime.

 DirecTV Stream has more than 40,000 titles, offering a huge selection of on-demand content that is available at your fingertips.